oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 **Position:** bits 1 and 0 of the Will Flags byte.

 This is a 2-bit field which determines the format of the topic value.
-Refer to [2.4](#topic-types) for the definition of the various topic types.
+Refer to [2.4 "Topic Types"](#topic-types) for the definition of the various topic types.

 #### 3.1.3.2 Will QoS <a id='will-qos'></a>